nzvMatrix/CGPA-Calculator/README.md

 # CGPA Calculator

 A web application to help students calculate their CGPA (Cumulative Grade Point Average) and SGPA (Semester Grade Point Average) for each semester.
-This tool allows users to dynamically add semesters and subjects, enter marks and credits, and then calculates the overall CGPA and SGPA.
+This tool allows users to dynamically add semesters and subjects, enter marks and credits and then calculates the overall CGPA and SGPA.

 ## Features